gravitystorm/openstreetmap-carto/symbols/generating_patterns/allotments.md

 This generates file allotments.svg

-However, since SVG files are not properly handled by Mapnik, the file was converted to with alpha channel: symbols/allotments.png
+However, since SVG files are not properly handled by Mapnik, the file was converted to png with alpha channel: symbols/allotments.png